rtdevx/rtdevx.github.io/content/posts/productivity/250819-zettelkasten/index.md

 ![](assets/png_zettelkasten_steps.png)
 _Don't collect information.
 Gather knowledge instead.
 Linking leads to surprises..._
-## Content Consumption

-- Intentionality for content consumption
-- 80% of content consumed scheduled and aligned with goals
-	- articles reading, YouTube videos watching are all scheduled beforehand with a clear purpose
-	- each act of content consumption should align with one of the goals set
-- 20% of content consumption used for relaxing
-### Intentionality

-- Consume the content with an intention of writing
-	- increased focus
-	- allows adapting more observant and analytical perspective
-- Being intentional about content consumption will limit the content consumption

 ## Tags vs Folders

 Folders are for separating, tags are for uniting